bluetuith-org/haraltd/docs/daemon-rpc-spec.md

 : **Required**.
 See [event_action](#event_action).

 `auth_id`
 : **Required.**.
-The authentication ID that is generated by the server and provided to clients to respond to this authentication event.
+The authentication ID that is generated by the daemon and provided to clients to respond to this authentication event.

 `timeout_ms`
 : **Required**.
 The timeout of the authentication in milliseconds.